crypto-org-chain/chain-docs/docs/getting-started/upgrade_guide.md

 # The "Canis Major" upgrade guide (`v1.*` to `v2.0.1`) at block height `922,363`:

+For a full overview of the latest upgrades, please refer to ["Notes on network upgrades"](https://crypto.org/docs/getting-started/mainnet.html#step-0-notes-on-network-upgrades)

 :::warning
 The chain-maind `v2.0.1` - Canis Major upgrade is completed at block height `922,363`